YoManGaming/mob_survival_minigame/README.md

 6. Then sftp the world folder mob_survival to `~/snap/minetest/1934/.minetest/worlds`

 7. Then you can start the minetest server with `tmux new -s satlantis`, then `~/start.sh`, and you can run it in the background by pressing Ctrl+B and then D.
 This way, you can logout of your ssh session and still keep the Luanti server running.
+To get back into the console, use `tmux attach-session -t satlantis`

 Configuration files
 ----------------